25 Vitamin B2 Foods Essential for Your Well-Being

 Who Should Take Vitamin B2 Supplements?

 A diet including a variety of healthy foods is the key to our health and the best way of preventing nutrient deficiencies.
-However, vitamin supplements can be used as a part of a vitamin B2 deficiency treatment.
-Although riboflavin deficiency is pretty rare, there are a few groups that are at greater risk of developing this condition.
+That said, vitamin supplements can be used as a part of a vitamin B2 deficiency treatment.
+Although this deficiency is pretty rare, a few groups are at greater risk of developing this condition.

 First, athletes who follow a vegetarian diet are more likely to have lower levels of riboflavin.
 Due to their increased physical activity, they need a higher amount of vitamin B2.
-On the other hand, if they avoid eating all animal products including dairy products and eggs, they are excluding really good sources of this vitamin, which can result in a riboflavin deficiency.
+All in all, if they avoid eating all animal products, including dairy products and eggs, and other vitamin B2 foods, vegetarians exclude really good sources of this vitamin, which can result in a B2 deficiency.

 Vitamin B2 Side Effects

-Since riboflavin is a water-soluble vitamin, the body excretes all the excess amounts of it, and therefore there is no risk of overdosing with vitamin B2.
-Still, you should always be careful with nutrient supplementation.
-Never take it if you haven’t consulted with your physician as riboflavin supplements can interact with some medications.
+Since riboflavin is a water-soluble vitamin, the body excretes all the excess amounts of it, and therefore there is little to no risk of overdosing with vitamin B2.
+Note that you should consult a healthcare professional about nutrient supplementation first, as riboflavin tablets might interact with some medications.

 Vitamin B2 helps the body boost energy levels by converting carbohydrates, proteins, and fats into usable energy.
 It also contributes to growth, protects skin and eye health, and maintains healthy blood cells.
 Moreover, riboflavin is responsible for the metabolism of iron in the body and the normal functioning of the nervous system.